Skip to main content

 The terms of your retirement annuity may depend on your estate.
 If you have a spouse, you may want to name them as a beneficiary.
 The death benefits associated with your annuity may allow for the payments to continue to your beneficiary after your death.2 It’s best to discuss any changes to your estate with a financial professional.

-• Costs and fees associated with annuities: There are fees associated with annuities (admin fees, morality expenses, surrender charges, riders, etc).
+• Costs and fees associated with annuities: There are fees associated with annuities (administration fees, mortality expenses, surrender charges, riders, etc.).
 These fees can also vary depending on the type and size of your annuity or the provider.
 At Amica, our annuities only have surrender charges.7

 • Reputation and financial strength of issuing company: Do your research before you choose your issuing company.
 The financial health of the provider you choose can affect the interest rates you’re offered.
 If you choose an insurance company, be aware that they may use a broker for your annuity.
 Make sure that you’re aware of all entities involved in the purchase of your annuity.3